-In this tutorial, you will be able to get a idea of what clusters, jobs, and execution plans play and how they are used in E-MapReduce.
-You will also be able to create a Spark Pi job and run it successfully in the cluster.
-Finally, you can see the approximate calculation result of Pi on the console page.
+In this tutorial, you will learn how clusters, jobs, and execution plans are used in E-MapReduce.
+You will also learn how to create a Spark Pi job, run it successfully in the cluster, and check the results.

 - Create a cluster.

-- On the top of the EMR product console, click Cluster Management and click Create Cluster at the upper right corner.
+- At the top of the EMR console, click .

 - Software configurations.